Eat Local Month 2024

 Celebrate the abundance of fresh produce, grass-fed meats, culinary mastery, and artisanal beverages with Local First throughout the month of August!
-This year’s Eat Local Month will feature “spotlight specials” highlighting local restaurants who are supporting the region’s agricultural producers, and will conclude with the beloved fall feast, the 7th annual Harvest Dinner.
+This year’s Eat Local Month will feature “spotlight specials” highlighting local restaurants supporting the region’s agricultural producers and will conclude with the beloved fall feast, the 8th annual Harvest Dinner.

 GET INVOLVED